Fox News wants you to wear a mask. The network’s top stars want to ridicule them.

 Last year, Carlson was one of several Fox stars who came out loud, strong and early in favor of facial coverings.
 “Of course masks work,” he said in March 2020.
 “Everyone knows that.
 Dozens of research papers have proved it.”

 Network employees were ordered to wear masks in the company’s office buildings.
 Last summer, top-rated Fox News host Sean Hannity appeared in a PSA to declare that was okay by him.
-“I don’t have a problem wearing a mask,” he said, “especially if it means we can go to a ballgame, or to defend grandma, grandpa, mom and dad.”
+“I don’t have a problem wearing a mask,” he said, “especially if it means we can go to a ballgame, or to defend Grandma, Grandpa, Mom and Dad.”

-But a rift was already starting to emerge between the network’s public health push and its personalities’ desire to ride a wave of conservative anger against local and state anti-contagion efforts, much of it stoked by then-president Donald Trump.
+But a rift was already starting to emerge between the network’s public health push and its personalities’ desire to ride a wave of conservative anger against local and state anti-contagion efforts, much of it stoked by President Donald Trump.
 Carlson was one of several Fox hosts who attacked what he called “mindless and authoritarian” stay-at-home orders in Michigan last April, just as conservatives began to protest such measures in cities nationwide.

 Masks became the most obvious symbol of the conflict.
 Fox News opinion host Laura Ingraham wore one to a Trump campaign rally in October.
 The president noticed and mocked her for it in front of the crowd.
-“No way, are you wearing a mask?" he said.
-"Oh, she’s being very political correct.”
+“No way — are you wearing a mask?” he said.
+“Oh, she’s being very political correct.”

-In tweets the next month, Ingraham blasted “mask-mania” and wrote that “there is zero hard evidence of benefit” from mask-wearing.”
+In tweets the next month, Ingraham blasted “mask-mania” and wrote that “there is zero hard evidence of benefit” from mask-wearing.
 (In fact, there is a large body of peer-reviewed scientific evidence showing masks hinder the coronavirus from spreading.)

 On Jan.
-18, Fox News’s news anchor Martha MacCallum (not an opinion host like Ingraham and Carlson) laughed when a guest mocked some experts’ recommendation that people wear two masks if possible by suggesting that they wear 10.
+18, Fox News news anchor Martha MacCallum (not an opinion host like Ingraham and Carlson) laughed when a guest mocked some experts’ recommendation that people wear two masks if possible by suggesting that they wear 10.
 “I always think we’re going to look back at these studies and wonder about the true effectiveness of masks and whether they really did make a difference,” MacCallum said on her show Monday.

-“If I get the vaccine, I am not wearing a mask,” Fox News contributor Katie Pavlich declared during a prime time appearance on Feb.
+“If I get the vaccine, I am not wearing a mask,” Fox News contributor Katie Pavlich declared during a prime-time appearance on Feb.
 22. Her guest, Manhattan Institute fellow Heather Mac Donald, said that every American following a mask mandate “has been turned into a walking billboard of fear.”

 And on Wednesday morning, “Fox & Friends Weekend” co-host Will Cain interviewed uniformly maskless patrons at a full-capacity diner in Texas, where the Republican governor recently ended a mask mandate against the advice of many scientists.
 “This is freedom right here,” Cain said.